caligrafy/caligrafy-quill/README.md

     <br />

++ Add/Modify the following to the .env file if not accurate: APP_ROOT=<caligrafy root folder. default: caligrafy-quill>

 + You are good to go!
 If the quick installation does not complete successfully, proceed with the manual installation

 ### Using Docker